Horizont (radio station): History

-BNR has two radio stations in Bulgarian, Horizont and Hristo Botev, as well as a world service called Radio Bulgaria broadcasting in 11 languages (Bulgarian, Russian, English, German, French, Spanish, Serbian, Greek, Albanian, Turkish and Arabic).
-All stations are also available online.

 News coverage

-Horizon Radio broadcasts news bulletins on top of the hour with extensive news programmes at 12 pm, 7 pm and midnight.
+Horizon Radio broadcasts news bulletins on top of the hour with extensive news programmes at 12 pm, 6 pm and midnight.
 The bulk of the interviews and comments come in mornings and evenings, so that almost everyone in country tunes in first thing in the morning for the latest news.
 The programme also offers sports news and has a weather forecast every three hours live from the meteorological office.

 Music

 Horizon Radio is notable for the wide range of music it plays.
 While most commercial stations concentrate on a particular theme, such as 1980s music or "classic rock", Horizon plays a diverse mix of current songs, including independent/alternative, rock, house/electronica, drum 'n' bass, world, pop and rap.
 In recent years the radio has attracted many teenage listeners because of the quality music the radio plays.